A248/LibertyBans/docs/Detailed-Comparison-to-AdvancedBan.md

 AdvancedBan supports a feature known as exempt permissions, where a target player cannot be banned if they have a certain permission.
 Note that on a proxy, permissions checking for offline players depends on LuckPerms, otherwise the feature breaks.

-LibertyBans does not provide this feature.
+LibertyBans does not provide this feature, on the author's claim that it cannot be made to work reliably for both online and offline players.

 ## Importing